The Surprising Way to Reduce Your Dementia Risk

 Profit and prosper with the best of expert advice - straight to your e-mail.

-Hearing aids may play a significant role in preventing dementia
+Hearing aids might play a significant role in preventing dementia

-Research has long demonstrated a potential link between hearing loss and dementia, with epidemiological studies over the past decade revealing that it may be the most significant known risk factor.
+Research has long demonstrated a potential link between hearing loss and dementia, with epidemiological studies in the past decade revealing that it might be the most significant known risk factor.

 New research has also bolstered the theory that there's a causal connection between hearing loss and dementia risk.

-The study, published in JAMA Otolaryngology-Head & Neck Surgery, examined the medical records of close to 3,000 participants in a large-scale NIH study started 38 years ago to understand the causes of atherosclerosis and heart disease.
+The study, published in JAMA Otolaryngology-Head & Neck Surgery, examined the medical records of close to 3,000 participants in a large-scale National Institutes of Health (NIH) study started 38 years ago to understand the causes of atherosclerosis and heart disease.

 A review of records for participants with a mean age of 75 who had confirmed hearing loss revealed that nearly one in three new dementia cases could be "attributed to clinically significant hearing loss."